lealre/fs-mcp/README.md

 ## Installation

-1. Ensure that you have [Go](https://golang.org/doc/install) installed on your system (using Go version 1.24).
+1. Ensure that you have [Go](https://golang.org/doc/install) installed on your system.
+Use Go version 1.24.
 2. Run the following command to install the package using `go install`:

 ```bash